-These offices allow victims and witnesses to report crime on a voluntary, confidential basis and there is no formal investigation of an incident unless the victim so chooses.
+These offices allow victims and witnesses to report crime on a voluntary basis.
+There may be no formal investigation unless the victim chooses to have one.
+For confidential reporting, ONLY the counseling center may provide confidential reporting.
+All others will have to report the incident to Campus Safety.